3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # Define Save Variables Section

 Add this to your `printer.cfg` preferably BEFORE you include the macros.
+IMPORTANT!
+Be sure to comment out any other [save_variables] already in your printer.cfg

 ```
 [save_variables]